 Paying for college is a financial obstacle for many families.
 To accomplish this feat, most people have to start saving very early.
 Even if you started stuffing your little one’s piggy bank the day you arrived home from the hospital it may still not cover the steadily rising tuition costs.

-More parents are saving for college in order to provide their child the best opportunity to pursue higher education.
+More parents are saving for college in order to provide their child with the best opportunity to pursue higher education.
 A national study by Sallie Mae and Ipsos – “How America Saves for College 2016” – found more parents are creating a plan to pay for college.
 The parents who plan to pay for college rose 51 percent in 2016, up 8 percent from 2015.
 The study also revealed the use of 529 college savings plans increased over a third from 2015 to 2016.

 While most families worry about not saving enough for college – some have to consider their options when they saved more than they needed.
-It is a rare occurrence to have money left over from 529 college savings plan.
+It is a rare occurrence to have money left over from a 529 college savings plan.
 If you find yourself in this situation, you are very fortunate there are options available.

-Many college graduates continue their education in post-graduate studies; however, 529 college savings plans are not limited to undergraduate education and can be used at any eligible education institution.
+Many college graduates continue their education in post-graduate studies; however, 529 college savings plans are not limited to undergraduate education and can be used at any eligible educational institution.
 Most community colleges, public and private colleges, universities and vocational schools in the United States are eligible education institutions.
 To find out if a school is eligible, go to the Department of Education’s website.

 Change the beneficiary